March 14, 7 PM ET

-Join rural crime fiction authors S.A.
-Cosby, Chris Harding Thornton, David Heska Wanbli Weiden, and Heather Young along with Back Room hosts Karen Dionne and Hank Phillippi Ryan in a special presentation in partnership with the Virginia Festival of the Book!
+Rural crime fiction authors S.A.
+Cosby, Chris Harding Thornton, David Heska Wanbli Weiden, and Heather Young visited the Back Room in a special presentation in partnership with the Virginia Festival of the Book.

 A program of Virginia Humanities, the Virginia Festival of the Book brings together writers and readers to promote and celebrate books, reading, literacy, and literary culture every March.
-This year’s festival will take place virtually from March 13-26.
+This year’s festival takes place virtually from March 13-26.
 Check the website for the full schedule.